 The best way out of a weed-hangover…

 Is just to smoke again?
 I remember hearing this one in my days as a drinker: the best way to avoid a hangover is to stay drunk.
-The same might be true of marijuana, but you can’t let it go on forever, right?
+The same might be true of cannabis, but you can’t let it go on forever, right?
 Only let this be a last resort.
 In fact, it’s not even that effective.
 It will just delay your hangover for a few more hours.
 The best way out of a weed hangover is time!
 There are other things you can do, such as get a healthy meal into and hydrate well.
 And of course, don’t forget – so that next time, you won’t smoke enough to induce a weed hangover!